2.3.2 |

 in the world, and the present language is (similarly) the most widely

-individual linguistic systems (or groups of related systems), the
+When considering individual linguistic systems (or groups of related

-most widely used system does not belong to the same family as the
+systems), the most widely used system does not belong to the same family

-among them) all belong to the same linguistic family.
-Many words
+among them) all form part of the same linguistic stock.

-largest family of languages in the world, they have no linguistic
+languages represent the largest family of languages in the world, they

-universality, and we have therefore no reason to derive our
+have no linguistic universality, and we have therefore no reason to derive

-cultures in question may have been in the evolution of human
+However important the cultures in question may have been in the evolution

-less important.
-Yet, while our new morphemes should be based on
+Yet, while our new morphemes should be based on the most general

 In phonetics cardinal vowels are often plotted on a diagram